 Abstinence does not prevent HIV/AIDS, hepatitis B, and hepatitis C infections that can spread through nonsexual activities, like using contaminated needles for tattooing or injecting drugs or steroids.

 Who Practices Abstinence?

-But teasing or pressure from friends, a girlfriend, or a boyfriend shouldn't push you into something that's not right for you.
+So don't let teasing or pressure from friends, a girlfriend, or a boyfriend push you into something that's not right for you.

 Choosing abstinence is an important decision — and yours to make.

 If you have questions about making this choice or about other birth control methods, talk to a trusted adult.
 If you feel you can't talk to a parent, reach out to a teacher, a counselor, a doctor, or a school nurse who can provide answers.